 Researchers have pointed to western diets and lifestyles as major culprits in the rise of chronic inflammation.
 Although these may appear hackneyed, the following healthful lifestyle choices are your best defense against inflammation:

 6 NATURAL WAYS TO REDUCE INFLAMMATION

 Maintain a healthy weight.
 Excess weight can induce a pro-inflammatory state.
 Doctors are concerned about your waistline because studies show that visceral fat, located deep in the abdominal area, causes more inflammation than general obesity.

 Take an omega-3 fish oil supplement containing 1000 mg DHA+EPA.
-Increasing your omega-3s while maintaining low saturated and trans fats also helps all lipid parameters – lowers LDL and total cholesterol, raises HDL and decreases TG.
+Increasing your omega-3s while maintaining low saturated and trans fats also help all lipid parameters – lowers LDL and total cholesterol, raise HDL, and decreases TG.

 Exercise more.
 While helping to maintain a healthy weight, exercise can decrease inflammation and CRP levels, as well as lower LDL, increase HDL, lower blood pressure and reduce your risk of heart disease, and on and on…

 Don’t smoke or linger in smoke-filled areas.
 Air pollution and, of course, smoking have been linked to an increased incidence of heart disease, asthma, and other inflammation-related conditions.